LLNL/lbann/docs/layers/transform_layers.rst

 Unpooling
 ----------------------------------------

-The Unpooling layer is the transpose of the pooling layer.
+The :python:`Unpooling` layer is the transpose of the pooling layer.
 It is required that the pooling layer be set as the hint layer.

 .. warning::
    This has not been well maintained and is probably broken.